 In effect, it’s like the lender is telling you they will lend you X amount of money provided your income and personal circumstances don’t change.
 This allows you to make stronger offers on the property with shorter finance terms, meaning you can get a better deal and get into the home of your dreams sooner!

 BEWARE!
-Not all pre-approvals are reliable.
+Not all pre-approvals are reliable when buying a house.

 Not all banks are the same when it comes to assessing a pre-approval home loan.
 Some banks may just complete a credit check and not check any of your documents until you lodge a full mortgage application.
 This may lead to your home loan being declined after pre-approval.